HefeiQ/hefeiq.github.io/_projects/long_term_prediction_of_chaotic_systems.md

 ---
 layout: distill
 title: Long-term prediction of chaotic systems
-description: using new deep architectures to learn the state evolution of a variety of chaotic dynamical systems and significantly extend the prediction time.
+description: In our research, we introduced a novel loss function called the Lyapunov Horizon loss, which is capable of measuring the error divergence of a forecasting sequence as it evolves in a chaotic system.
+To enable this, we developed new deep recurrent architectures that could learn the state evolution of various chaotic dynamical systems to substantially extend the prediction horizon.
+Our approach has the potential to improve the accuracy and reliability of chaotic system predictions.
 img: /assets/img/chaos/hf.jpg
 importance: 2
 redirect: